-Feds Launch Sex Abuse Probe Of Pennsylvania's Roman Catholic Church
+Feds Launch Sex Abuse Investigation Of Pennsylvania's Roman Catholic Church

 Legal experts said accruing enough evidence to build a RICO case against the Roman Catholic Church — basically treating the influential institution as a crime syndicate — will be a burdensome task.

-Child USA's Hamilton, for one, said she thinks using federal RICO as a weapon against the church would be a stretch, since the 1970 law is not designed to deal with problems such as sex abuse and other personal injury cases.
+Hamilton of Child USA, for one, said she thinks using federal RICO as a weapon against the church would be a stretch, since the 1970 law is not designed to deal with problems such as sex abuse and other personal injury cases.
 Instead, she said, most RICO cases involve financial crimes.
 "I hope that they can find a way to make it fit, but it will be challenging," she said.

 However, Hamilton said a federal statute called the Mann Act, which prohibits moving people across state lines for the purpose of illegal sex acts, could be a more promising legal avenue.